GioF71/tidal-connect/README.md

 CARD_FORMAT|Audio format, optional (`S32_LE`, `S16_LE`, etc)
 FORCE_PLAYBACK_DEVICE|If set and if the file `asound.conf` is provided in `/userconfig`, this will be the playback device FRIENDLY_NAME|Friendly name of the device, will be shown on Tidal Apps.
 Defaults to `TIDAL connect`.
-MODEL_NAME|Model name of the device.
+ASOUND_FILE_PREFIX|Search asound.conf with this prefix, a `.` is used as separator CREATED_ASOUND_CARD_NAME|When creating asound.conf, use this as the declared device name MODEL_NAME|Model name of the device.
 Defaults to `Audio Streamer`.
 MQA_CODEC|Can't comment a lot on this, defaults to `false`.
 MQA_PASSTHROUGH|Can't comment a lot on this, defaults to `false`.